aws-samples/llm-gateway/README.md

 4. If you want to use OpenAI LLMs, make sure to populate `API_KEY` with your OpenAI api key
 5. Run `./deploy.sh`
 6. If you need to make adjustments to your lambda code, simply re-run `./deploy.sh`
+7. To use Cognito Authentication against the API Gateway WebSocket, you'll need a Cognito user.
+Create one with your desired username and password with the `python3 create_cognito_user.py` script.
+Once you do that, Streamlit will automatically use the user you created to authenticate to the API Gateway WebSocket.

 ### Deployment settings